lanl/ELEMENTS/README.md

 # Cloning the code
+ELEMENTS carries MATAR as a git submodule, and MATAR in turn carries Kokkos 5.2.1 as its own nested submodule, so a recursive clone is required.

 If the user has set up ssh keys with GitHub, type
 ```
 git clone --recursive ssh://git@github.com/lanl/ELEMENTS.git